ARMmbed/mbed-os-5-docs/docs/reference/api/storage/storage.md

 Arm Mbed OS contains several utility block devices to give you better control over the allocation of storage.

-- With the [slicing block device](https://os.mbed.com/docs/v5.6/mbed-os-api-doxy/class_slicing_block_device.html), you can partition storage into smaller block devices that you can use independently.
+- With the <a href="https://os.mbed.com/docs/v5.6/mbed-os-api-doxy/class_slicing_block_device.html" target="_blank">slicing block device</a>, you can partition storage into smaller block devices that you can use independently.
-- With the [chaining block device](https://os.mbed.com/docs/v5.6/mbed-os-api-doxy/class_chaining_block_device.html), you can chain multiple block devices together and extend the usable amount of storage.
+- With the <a href="https://os.mbed.com/docs/v5.6/mbed-os-api-doxy/class_chaining_block_device.html" target="_blank">chaining block device</a>, you can chain multiple block devices together and extend the usable amount of storage.
 - Mbed OS comes with support for storing partitions on disk with a Master Boot Record (MBR).
-The [MBRBlockDevice](https://os.mbed.com/docs/v5.6/mbed-os-api-doxy/class_m_b_r_block_device.html) provides this functionality and supports creating partitions at runtime or using pre-formatted partitions configured separately from outside the application.
+The <a href="https://os.mbed.com/docs/v5.6/mbed-os-api-doxy/class_m_b_r_block_device.html" target="_blank">MBRBlockDevice</a> provides this functionality and supports creating partitions at runtime or using preformatted partitions configured separately from outside the application.